Introduction

 • Security: Look for exchanges offering 2FA and insurance against breaches.

-• Ease of registration: Platforms like eToro and Coinbase simplified the onboarding process.
+• Ease of registration: Platforms like Pepperstone Crypto, eToro, and Coinbase simplified the onboarding process.

 Pro tip: Check Australian forums or reviews for insights into local user experiences.

-Below, I’ll discuss three standout platforms for Australians, but you can find a more comprehensive comparison of these exchanges here: Best Crypto Exchanges for Australians .//Needs to be updated for the austrialian site when the page is done.
+Below, I'll discuss three standout platforms for Australians, but you can find a more comprehensive comparison of these exchanges here: Best Crypto Exchanges for Australians .

-Ease of UseUser-friendly, ideal for beginners with CopyTrading features.Advanced interface, best for experienced traders.Extremely user-friendly, great for first-time buyers.
+Ease of UseClean interface with Convert mode for beginners and 7 order types for experienced traders.User-friendly, ideal for beginners with CopyTrading features.Advanced interface, best for experienced traders.Extremely user-friendly, great for first-time buyers.

-Funding OptionsPayID, POLi, credit/debit cards, bank transfers.Bank transfer, crypto deposits, wire transfer.Bank transfer, debit/credit card, PayPal.
+Funding OptionsOSKO/NPP bank transfer (free, near-instant).PayID, POLi, credit/debit cards, bank transfers.Bank transfer, crypto deposits, wire transfer.Bank transfer, debit/credit card, PayPal.

-Crypto Selection70+ cryptocurrencies, focuses on popular assets.200+ cryptocurrencies, including niche options.250+ cryptocurrencies, with a focus on variety and education.
+Crypto Selection12 cryptocurrencies (BTC, ETH, SOL, BNB, LINK, LTC, AAVE, RENDER, HYPE, XAUT, USDT, USDC).70+ cryptocurrencies, focuses on popular assets.200+ cryptocurrencies, including niche options.250+ cryptocurrencies, with a focus on variety and education.

 Step 2: Register and Verify Your Identity

-Setting up an account was straightforward with eToro but required identity verification.
-Australian exchanges must comply with KYC (Know Your Customer) regulations, which protect against fraud.
+Setting up an account on Pepperstone Crypto was straightforward, though it required identity verification.
+Australian exchanges must comply with KYC (Know Your Customer) regulations, which protect against fraud and ensure the platform meets AUSTRAC standards.

-How to Register and Verify on eToro in Australia
+How to Register and Verify on Pepperstone Crypto

 Steps to register: